elena-xia/GDP_and_CO2/README.md

 **4.** Till just now, the readme file is edited in R.

-**5.** After editing, I used "git add README.md", "git commit -m "update README", and "git push" in terminal.
+**5.** After editing, I used "cd GDP_and_CO2", "git add README.md", "git commit -m "update README", and "git push" in terminal.

+**NOTE:** Since I have set SSH key, when using git clone, I should copy "git@github.com:elena-xia/GDP_and_CO2.git" in the green button "code", thus no need to meet "password" issue.